liubingdong/EasyMultiProfiler/README.md

 The official article for **EasyMultiProfiler** is still under submission.
 If this package can assist with your work, please feel free to cite its predecessor **EasyMicroPlot**  as below:

 EasyMicroPlot : An Efficient and Convenient R Package in Microbiome Downstream Analysis and Visualization for Clinical Study. doi: [10.3389/fgene.2021.803627](https://www.frontiersin.org/articles/10.3389/fgene.2021.803627/full)

+This package integrates multiple popular tools, and we thank their authors for their contributions.
+Special thanks to [**Prof. Guangchuang Yu**](https://github.com/YuLab-SMU)  (Southern Medical University, China) for his guidance.
+We strongly recommend citing the original publications of the corresponding tools when using this package.

 ### Contributing
 We welcome any contribution, including but not limited to code, ideas, and tutorials.
 Please report errors and questions on GitHub [**Issues**](https://github.com/liubingdong/EasyMultiProfiler/issues)).